 Before you sign into a network, be sure to glance through the terms and conditions.
 If you aren’t a professional, you’ll hardly understand the meaning of every sentence in this lengthy text.
 But you’ll probably notice warnings marked by red flags or bold letters and pay attention to them.

-Don’t neglect the firewall
+Don’t neglect the firewall.

 A firewall is an anti-malware barrier that monitors the incoming data from the network.
 If any data packet seems malicious, it ends up blocked.
 A firewall won’t guarantee you 100% safety, but it’s better to keep it enabled.

 Unfortunately, people often disable firewalls because they display numerous pop-ups and notifications.
-Later, they simply forget to enable the program.
-To switch on a firewall on a Mac, you may find the corresponding tab in the “Security & Privacy” section of “System Preferences”.
+Later, they forget to enable the program.
+To switch on a firewall on a Mac, you may find the corresponding tab in the “Security & Privacy” section of “System Preferences.”
 The tab for the Windows counterpart is located in the “System and Security” section.

 Use a VPN

 Some VPNs are available for free, but the paid products offer more impressive functionality.
 One of the most popular and efficient options is to install the MacKeeper app.
 It’s a multi-functional software with a built-in VPN, an antivirus, an adware cleaner, and a device tracking system.
-Its VPN encrypts the data you send online and prevents identity thefts.
-Thanks to the multi-layered protection you can safely browse sites and send payments.
+Its VPN encrypts the data you send online and prevents identity theft.
+Thanks to the multi-layered protection, you can safely browse sites and send payments.
 When the app suspects any data breach, it will send you an alert.
 If you purchase MacKeeper with a 1-month license, it will cost you €14.95.
 If you select the 2-year tariff, you’ll be billed €4.95 monthly.

 Browse only the HTTPS sites